SoarGroup/Soar/Release/readme.txt

 	http://soar.googlecode.com

 Much more documentation and example code is on the Google Code wiki.

+A new "smem --init" command has been introduced for reinitialization of all symbolic memory systems.

+RL: Greatly improved template performance.

+RL: Added ability to disable hierarchical discounting.

+Working Memory Activation (WMA): Rewritten from scratch for performance (no more ring) and correctness (including no more need for top-level ref counts), many fewer parameters.

+WMA: Printing working memory with the "internal" flag shows activation value.

+EpMem: Added ability to output visualization of episodes in Graphviz.

+Epmem: Removal of lots of legacy code (including "tree" mode).

+Epmem: Status WME (success/failure) refers to the initiating command.

+SMem: Added ability to output visualization of semantic store in Graphviz.

+SMem: Storage occurs at the end of every phase.

+SMem: Greatly improved retrieval performance.

+SMem: Status WME (success/failure) refers to the initiating command.

 The build procedure has changed dramatically and is detailed on the Google Code wiki.